-Most publishers have spent the last six months figuring out how to downsize, but if you can see the light at the end of the tunnel, it may be time to find your next great employee.
+Most publishers have spent the last few years figuring out how to downsize, but if you can see the light at the end of the tunnel, it may be time to find your next great employee.
 A lot of talented people are on the market right now, even some who are still employed.

 Re-negotiations of compensation models often create frustration depending on how they’re handled, and if you pull the trigger on the rehiring process first, you may land that game-changing sales rep, editor, or writer.
 It’s another counter-cyclical move, but companies that can move when others are stagnant benefit in the long run.